hiradtaba/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, my name is Hirad Tabatabaei.
 I'm currently an undergraduate student in Electrical Engineering at University of Massachusetts Amherst.
 I am interested in pursuing reserach opportunities.
-My fields of interest include signal processing, machine learning and robotics.
-I am also knowledgable in the field of circuits and electronics.
+My fields of interest include Signal Processing, Machine Learning, Robotics and Computer Vision.
+I am also knowledgable in the field of Circuits and Electronics.